Blond psyllium: benefits, dosage, contraindications

 Hemorrhoids ✪✪✪✪✪

-Psyllium seed husk may have a beneficial effect on hemorrhoid crises by softening the stools, thereby reducing the pain and bleeding of hemorrhoids related to constipation.
-A dosage of 11.7 to 20 grams per day has been used, in several doses over 40 days.
+The bran of psyllium seeds may have a beneficial effect on hemorrhoid flare-ups by softening stools, thereby reducing the pain and bleeding of hemorrhoids related to constipation.
+A dose of 11.7 to 20 grams per day was used, given in multiple doses and for 40 days. rnrn

 Posologie